How To Catch Auto Insurance Agent Fraud & Prevent Gaming

 In this article, we’ll cover the types of insurance agent fraud to look out for, where to find it, and what the future of detecting fraud holds.

-But First, A Few Common Types of Car Insurance Fraud…
+Common Types of Auto Insurance Fraud

 As you know, there are a lot of steps between setting up an insurance policy and then filing a claim on the other end.
 So where does insurance fraud usually happen?